Registration Convention

 The Convention on Registration of Objects Launched into Outer Space (commonly known as the Registration Convention) was adopted by the United Nations General Assembly in 1974 and went into force in 1976.
-As of February 2022, it has been ratified by 72 states.
+As of September 2025, it has been ratified by 78 states.

 The convention requires states to furnish to the United Nations with details about the orbit of each space object.
 A registry of launchings was already being maintained by the United Nations as a result of a General Assembly Resolution in 1962.

-The Registration Convention and four other space law treaties are administered by the United Nations Committee on the Peaceful Uses of Outer Space.
+The Registration Convention and four other space law treaties, including The Outer Space Treaty, The Rescue Agreement, The Liability Convention, and The Moon Agreement are administered by the United Nations Committee on the Peaceful Uses of Outer Space.

 The European Space Agency, European Organization for the Exploitation of Meteorological Satellites, the European Telecommunications Satellite Organization, and the Intersputnik International Organization of Space Communications have submitted declarations of acceptance of rights and obligations according to the convention.